justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [AIR - Modulor Mix](https://www.discogs.com/AIR-Modulor-Mix/release/191496)

 **Transcript**: Air's first release on the French Source Lab label.
 And what a beauty it is.
-This was later released on Mo Wax the highlight of whihc is a rolling drum and bass remix by [Source Direct](https://www.discogs.com/AIR-Modulor-Mix/release/16193).
+This was later released on Mo Wax the highlight of which is a rolling drum and bass remix by [Source Direct](https://www.discogs.com/AIR-Modulor-Mix/release/16193).

 ### Bone Thugs and Harmony - 1st Of Tha Month (The Kruder & Dorfmeister Session Part 3) - Ruthless 1995